 Professor Steven Berg offered a course on Unflattening and has set up a wiki here to share student work and collaborate with others at different universities.
-(It lived here, but apparently is defunct now http://scholarlyvoices.org/unflattening/index.html)
+(That site is now defunct and habited by a spam site, but you can see the internet archival version of here https://web.archive.org/web/20180426181600/http://scholarlyvoices.org/unflattening/index.html)

 An early post on teaching with Unflattening…